spacelift-io/spacelift-migration-kit/README.md

 ### Migration

-The `./migration-kit migrate` command will perform the steps required to migrate, pausing when necessary so that you can review and possibly edit the result of the previous step.
+The `spacemk migrate` command will perform the steps required to migrate, pausing when necessary so that you can review and possibly edit the result of the previous step.

 The process can be stopped after any step and can be resumed from there or from the beggining.
 If restarting from the beginning, temporary files will be deleted.
 The previous step can be re-run before moving on to the next one.